 What causes a breech presentation?

 The causes of breech presentations are not fully understood.
-However, the data show that breech birth is more common:
+However, the data show that breech birth is more common when:

 - In pregnancies of multiples